 - Addictive v.
 Addicting – This is a very difficult one.
 Addictive is an adjective.
 It is a word that answers the question what kind, how many, or which one.
 In this case, addictive would typically answer the question “what kind,” as in what kind of drug (addictive drug) or what kind of video game (addictive game).
-On the other had, addicting is a verb when used with an object and means “ .”
+On the other had, addicting is a verb when used with an object and means “to cause to become physiologically or psychologically dependent on an addictive substance, as alcohol or a narcotic.”
 For instance, “The video game was highly addicting to 10-year-old James.”
 On the other hand, it would be “The addictive video game was played for hours by 10-year-old James.”
 Grammar Girl did a more detailed article on these two words at http://www.quickanddirtytips.com/education/grammar/addictive-versus-addicting.

 - Adverse v. averse – Adverse means “unfavorable, harmful, hostile,” while averse means “opposed [to], having a feeling of distaste [for].”
 So you are averse to kale, but the opposing party is adverse to your client.
 Another example is that I am averse to meatloaf, but meatloaf is not adverse to the American diet.